-Who knows what the world will hold in terms of events for 2021.
+Who knows what the world will hold in terms of events for 2021 and beyond.
 Will Unite happen again, let alone in person?
 I like to think positively that we will convene again and should the opportunity arise, and it feels right, then De:brief may happen once again.

-To everyone who attended De:brief in 2019, to Cat Hunter for once again being the perfect collaborator, to all the Founding Patrons who supported in 2019, and finally those who pledged their help in 2020 I thank you.
+To everyone who attended De:brief in 2019, to all the Founding Patrons who supported in 2019, and finally those who pledged their help in 2020 I thank you.

 Thanks for reading,